 Enhancing Native Food Sources

 If you have a field, add a pond.
 If you have a pond, clear an area for field-based foods.
-Within the pond itself, try and enhance or create both marshy and open water environments.
+Within the pond itself, try to enhance or create both marshy and open water environments.

 Plant an array of species to help ensure you always have something beneficial growing.
 Plant pondweeds and wild celery in the deepest areas of your pond, smartweed and wild rice in the mid-depths and millet and corn in the shallows.
 A healthy diversity of plant species should attract and support a healthy faunal diversity without further assistance from you.